ecbc0/note-math/item.en/manifold.en.typ

 If the interior of a manifold with boundary is orientable, then the boundary is also orientable.
 Intuitively, the local of boundary has the same interior + the interior is orientable ==> local of boundary has the same orientation ==> the boundary orientation is determined

 #tag("manifold-with-boundary") Manifold with boundaries.
 The coordinates can be the region enclosed by the $n-1$-dimensional hyperplane, and the transformation function need to be able to derives the transformation function in the $n-1$-dimensional subspace.
 Usually use almost everywhere analysis to deal with some singularities

+#tag("metric-manifold") metric on manifold (*Abbreviation* metric) is to define metric in each tangent space, which is equivalent to choosing an orthonormal frame bundle on the manifold tangent bundle.
+For $SO(p,q)$ oritentable, we can choose $SO(p,q)$ orientable frame bundle

+metric can be inherited from submanifold or quotient manifold of $ℝ^(p,q)$

+*Example* ...

+#tag("isometry") := diffeomorphism preserving metric $g$.
+It is usually also assumed to preserve the orientation of the orientable manifold

+Diffeomorphism acts on metric space, isometry is the #link(<isotropy>)[] of this group action

+Metrics with different curvatures cannot be in the same orbit.
+In particular, zero-curvature and non-zero-curvature metrics cannot be in the same oribt

+#tag("δ-isometry") *alias* #tag("Killing-field")

+  will be used for the momentum conservation flow on the manifold

+*Question* dimension of δ-isometry and isometry group $<= dim (ℝ^(p,q) ⋊ SO(p,q))$